 Salary Info and Job Outlook

-According to PayScale.com, the majority of art gallery curators earned between $20,558 and $86,500 per year, as of September 2014.
 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of art gallery management, the BLS did project that the employment of curators in general will likely grow by about 8% between 2014 and 2024, a rate faster than the average predicted for all occupations.
 The median salary for all curators in 2015 was $51,520, according to the BLS.